 They could also have bacterial or fungal growth invisible to the eye.
-Using contaminated shampoos may trigger undesired side effects on your hair, scalp, and skin.
+Using contaminated shampoos may trigger undesired side effects on your hair, scalp, and skin, and using these products can negatively impact our hygiene.
 This could often happen with natural or organic shampoos and hair care products.

 However, there is no scientific evidence to prove any of these effects.
 Some unopened chemically stable shampoos may work perfectly even after 2 years of manufacture or purchase.

 Chemicals in expired shampoos may react differently once they reach their expiration.
 Most branded shampoos contain chemicals like SLES, SLS, ammonia, etc., that can be harmful.